michaelskyba/rich/README.md

 Without a hook, both of these would be annoying to carry out.
 You would have to reimplement rich's late mark detection or keep backups of ``rich list`` output and check for zeros in the current output.

+## wealth
+I've provided an example wrapper called (with its own README) in the wealth/ directory.